Kasjonus/SidebarMessengerFix/README.md

 # SidebarMessegerFix

-Extension to improve the appearance of the sidebar Facebook Messenger™"
+Extension to improve the appearance of the sidebar Facebook Messenger™

 ## How to Use
 1. Install the Extension on Opera